Lawmakers Revive, Pass Transgender Athlete Ban

 But Smith railed at Tuck, saying the “eleventh-hour” amendment came as a surprise and could create “real harm” for kids.

 “We are told by the amendment sponsor that the underlying amendment is a compromise,” he said.
 “It’s a compromise … because we are no longer inspecting the genitals of children in our school.
 Members, not inspecting children’s genitals is not a compromise.
-The idea that we were doing it in the first place is absolutely insane, and people should be ashamed of themselves.”MORE NEWS: 'Hopefully We'll See Cruising From This Port This Summer': Mayor Daniella Levine Cava At COVID Vaccination Pop-Up Event At PortMiami
+The idea that we were doing it in the first place is absolutely insane, and people should be ashamed of themselves.”MORE NEWS: Neighbors 4 Neighbors’ Executive Director 'Just Flabbergasted' As Pandemic Relief Efforts Exceed $1M

 (©2021 CBS Local Media.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.
 The News Service of Florida’s Dara Kam contributed to this report.)